sustc-xylab/ARGpore2/README.md

 **ARG identification** from nanopore 1D/2D reads (fasta format) and then carried out **taxonomy and plasmid annotation** of ARG-containing long reads.

-NOTE: You may still use ARGpore2 for your metagenomic-assembled contig/scaffold.

-Please read this manual carefully to avoid unnecessary errors for ARGpore implementation.
+Please read below instruction carefully to avoid unnecessary errors for ARGpore implementation.

 ## Installation
 ### Pre-requisites for ARGpore